Swimming was one of eight sports practiced at the first Paralympic Games in 1960 in Rome, Italy and is now one of the most popular.

 At the London 2012 Games 604 swimmers from 74 countries competed in 148 medal events.

 World Championships are held every two years in addition to regional Championships.
-In August 2013, the Canadian city of Montreal staged the IPC Swimming World Championships attracting 479 athletes from 54 countries who took part in 172 medal events.
+In July 2015, the Scottish city of Glasgow staged the IPC Swimming World Championships attracting over 580 athletes from nearly 70 countries who took part in 152 medal events.